S3-working-group/s3-practical-guide/S3-practical-guide.md

 ---

-## Pattern 5.5: Open-Space For Change
+## Pattern 5.5: Open Space For Change

 **Invite everyone to create and run experiments for evolving the organization.**

--   clarify the driver for change
+-   clarify the [driver](glossary:organizational-driver) for change
 -   schedule regular open space events:
     -   invite all members to create and run experiments
-    -   define constraints for the experiments that enable development of a sociocratic and agile mindset (e.g. S3 principles)
+    -   define constraints for the experiments that enable development of a [sociocratic](glossary:sociocracy) and agile mindset (e.g. S3 principles)
     -   review and learn from experimentation in the next open space

 ---

-## Pattern 5.6: Continuous Improvement Of Work Process With S3
+## Pattern 5.6: Continuous Improvement Of Work Process

 **Reveal drivers and establish a metrics-based pull-system for organizational change through continuously improving and refining the work process.**

 -   introduce the principle of consent and _Navigate Via Tension_ to evolve work process in a team
 -   consider selecting a facilitator to guide group processes, and choosing values to guide behavior
--   initiate a process of continuous improvement, e.g. through Kanban or regular retrospectives
+-   initiate a process of continuous improvement, e.g. through Kanban or regular _retrospectives_
 -   members of the team pull in S3 patterns as required
 -   if valuable, iteratively expand the scope of the experiment to other teams
 -   intentionally look out for impediments